colinsheppard/time/README.md

 ---------------------------------------

 **time:schedule-repeating-event**
+**time:schedule-repeating-event-with-period**

 *time:schedule-repeating-event agent task tick-or-time interval-number*
-*time:schedule-repeating-event agentset task tick-or-time-number interval-number*
+*time:schedule-repeating-event agentset task tick-or-time-number interval-number* *time:schedule-repeating-event-with-period agent task tick-or-time period-duration period-type-string*
+*time:schedule-repeating-event-with-period agentset task tick-or-time-number period-duration period-type-string*

 Add a repeating event to the discrete event schedule.
 This primitive behaves almost identically to *time:schedule-event* except that after the event is dispatched it is immediately rescheduled *interval-number* ticks into the future using the same *agent* (or *agentset*) and *task*.
+If the schedule is anchored (see time:anchor-schedule), then *time:schedule-repeating-event-with-period* can be used to expressed the repeat interval as a period (e.g. 1 "day" or 2.5 "hours").

     time:schedule-repeating-event turtles task go-forward 2.5 1.0
+	time:schedule-repeating-event-with-period turtles task go-forward 2.5 1.0 "hours"

 ---------------------------------------